unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ### Overview
 ------------

-So when did the U.S. have it's best trade balance in recent history?
+So when did the U.S. have it's best international trade balance in recent history?

-Below is an image showing import, export, and trade balance values from 1987 to 2016 between the U.S. and all countries included in this dataset.
+Below is an image showing import, export, and trade balance values from 1987 to 2016 between the U.S. and the sum of all countries included in this dataset.
 The top image shows exports (in blue) over imports (in pink).
 In 2016, imports into the United States totalled **$2 trillion**, while exports were **$1.3 trillion**.
 The lower figure shows trade balance, which is the dollar amount for exports minus imports.
 The trade balance grew from **-$152 billion** in 1987 to **-$677 billion** in 2016.

 ![Figure 4](Images/Figure4.png)